wikipedia2vec/wikipedia2vec/README.md

 Introduction
 ------------

-Wikipedia2Vec is a tool for obtaining quality embeddings (vector representations) of words and Wikipedia entities from  Wikipedia.
+Wikipedia2Vec is a tool used for obtaining quality embeddings (vector representations) of words and entities from  Wikipedia.
 It is developed and maintained by [Studio Ousia](http://www.ousia.jp).

 This tool enables you to learn embeddings that map words and entities into a unified continuous vector space.